About the Penang Hat Yai Train

 If you would like to travel from Penang to Hat Yai by train, you will first have to take a KTM Komuter service from Butterworth on the mainland, to the border station at Padang Besar.

 From there, you can then take a Shuttle service to Hat Yai.

-Please Note : train 36 used to depart from Butterworth to Hat Yai, but now originates from the border station at Padang Besar.
+Please Note : train number 36 used to depart from Butterworth to Hat Yai then on to Bangkok - This train now originates from the border station at Padang Besar.

 The old diesel Intercity express train that used to operate from KL to Hat Yai via Butterworth is now cancelled.